Georgia

 the schedule

-Our schedule is now taking shape, but still needs work.
-It’s looking like this: After a day in and around Tbilisi, we’ll drive westwards to Gori (Stalin’s birthplace), have lunch at a vineyard farmhouse, and then continue on to Kutaisi, Georgia’s historic and graceful western capital.
+Our schedule looks like this: After a day in and around Tbilisi, we’ll drive westwards to Gori (Stalin’s birthplace), have lunch at a vineyard farmhouse, and then continue on to Kutaisi, Georgia’s historic and graceful western capital.
 We’ll have two days to explore the rich wine and food traditions of the area.
 Then we’ll drive south to the wildly beautiful high altitude region of southern Georgia called Samstkhe-Javaheti.
 We’ll have a hands-on experience of farmhouse cheese-making and visit the extraordinary historic cliffside ruins of Vardzia.

-After that we hope to drive across the border to Armenia, through high open landscapes, where we’ll spend several days in and around Yerevan.
+After that we’ll drive across the border to Armenia, through high open landscapes, where we’ll spend several days in and around Yerevan.

 The last part of our travels will take us back across the border into Georgia, to spend several nights in Kakheti, in eastern Georgia.
 It’s a beautiful historic region that has long been famous for its wines.
 We’ll meet wine-makers and artisans, and visit several beautiful villages and churches, before returning to Tbilisi for a final day of conversation, exploration, and feasting.